2021 Provincial Apiarist report

 On this page Skip this page navigation

-The Ontario Ministry of Agriculture, Food and Rural Affairs’ (OMAFRA) Apiary Program conducted regular and targeted inspections focused on assessing the presence of the small hive beetle (SHB), which was identified in 26 new bee yards in the province.
+The Ontario Ministry of Agriculture, Food and Rural Affairs’ (OMAFRA) Apiary Program conducted regular and targeted inspections.

-Ontario beekeepers reported an overall overwinter honey bee mortality of 23% for the winter of 2018–2019.
-This was much lower than the overwinter mortality reported in the previous year (46%).
+Ontario beekeepers reported an overall overwinter honey bee mortality of 18% for the winter of 2020–2021.
+This was lower than the overwinter mortality reported in the previous year (19%).

 Pest and disease levels

 During the 2021 beekeeping season, OMAFRA inspected a total of 471 bee yards.
 The prevalence of common apiary pests and diseases was assessed by ministry apiary inspectors through the brood nest inspection of 5,440 colonies.
 Inspectors checked for varroa mites in 1,189 of the colonies receiving brood nest inspections and checked for small hive beetle in an additional 9,647 colonies through top bar inspections.
 The prevalence of the following diseases among inspected colonies were: